Are you desperate for some new running gear? Check out this contest:

 I went into this run with a completely different mindset than I entered the 16 mile run with.
 I (strangely) wasn't nervous or uptight.
 I just decided I was going to run the run and see what happened.
 I also refused to focus on my "time"- I would finish when I finished.

 These things coupled with a relatively flat and fast course, set the stage for me to have, literally, the best run of my life.
 Yes, I was tired and my feet started to ache but I felt strong.
 I felt fast.
-I felt like I was going to finish and that I have the strength and will to finish the complete 26.2 mile marathon.
-This is a crazy change of heart from how I was feeling just a few days ago in this post.
+I felt like I was going to finish and that I have the strength and will to finish the complete 26.2 mile

 All in all, I feel like I'm walking (well, kind of limping) on a cloud.
-I definitely don't want to go out right away and run another 18 miler but I'm looking forward to seeing what the 20 miler next weekend brings.
+I definitely don't want to go out right away and run another 18 miler but I'm looking forward to seeing what the 20 miler next weekend bri

 Oh- and I think I figured out how to describe what I did today.
 As my running buddies and I exclaimed at the top of a giant hill, "We smashed it!!"